Comet Server installation

 The COMETD_TMPDIR option is available for Comet 24.3.8 and later.

 The Comet Server uses the local system's temporary directory for some cache files (Server Self-Backup, Software Build Role, etc) during normal operation.
-The needed storage size is small; but on some devices (e.g. NAS with fixed-size /tmp/ mounts) the system's default temporary directory may be insufficient.
+The needed storage size is small; but on some devices (e.g. NAS with fixed-size /tmp/

 You can change the temporary directory Comet uses by -

-1. Setting COMETD_TMPDIR=/some/other/path in Comet's environment, or
+in Comet's environment, or - Setting

-3. Setting TMPDIR in Comet's environment
+in Comet's environment

-The Comet Server will check the TMPDIR options in order, or fallback to using /tmp.
+The Comet Server will check the TMPDIR options in order, or fallback to using /tmp

 For Linux installs: